rgorai/complex-form-generator/README.md

       <td>groupNestedChildren</td>
       <td><code>boolean</code></td>
       <td>false</td>
       <td>Visually groups all nested objects with a card outline.
-This applies to JS object values, array values, and select values if any option has an associated payload.</td>
+This applies to JS object values, array values, and select options values if any of the options has an associated payload.</td>
     </tr>
   </tbody>
 </table>